-- (40) "Respondent" means an entity responding to a request for an order other than by way of complaint, counterclaim, or cross-complaint. - (41) "United States attorney" means the United States attorney for the Central District of California, and any assistant United States attorney, employee, or designee of the United States attorney. - (42) "United States trustee" means the United States trustee for Region 16, and any assistant United States trustee, employee, or designee of the United States trustee. - (b) Terms Not Otherwise Defined.
+- (41) "United States attorney" means the United States attorney for the Central District of California, and any assistant United States attorney, employee, or designee of the United States attorney. - (42) "United States trustee" means the United States trustee for Region 16, and any assistant United States trustee, employee, or designee of the United States trustee. - Terms Not Otherwise Defined.
 A term not defined in this rule will have the meaning provided in the Bankruptcy Code or the FRBP.